argemm-med/argemm-med/README.md

 ![Postgres](https://img.shields.io/badge/postgres-%23316192.svg?style=for-the-badge&logo=postgresql&logoColor=white) -->

 ### About
-> I write React interfaces in conjunction with Redux | Mobx, in parallel  I train in backend development on the NodeJS c NestJS platform.
-A  great desire to master NextJS later.

 > I am the co-founder of a startup project for the development and  implementation of bionic prostheses of Kyrgyz production -  [click](https://www.youtube.com/watch?v=180-WH-mf8Y&t=584s) 🦾

 ### 🤝 Connect with me